By clicking on the product links in this article, Mattressnut may receive a commission fee to support our work. See our affiliate disclosure.

 King $1,749 ~$1,225 $1,899 ~$1,199–$1,399

-Pricing reality: Amerisleep runs 30% off promotions several times per year.
-Awara runs frequent flash sales bringing the queen from $1,599 to $999–$1,199.
-At peak sale prices, both mattresses overlap in the $999–$1,199 queen range, making the decision less about price and more about material preference.
-Neither brand should be purchased at list price — check Amerisleep coupon 2026 for current AS3 status before purchasing.
+Amerisleep runs 30% off promotions several times per year.
+Awara runs frequent flash sales bringing the queen from $1,599 into the $999–$1,199 range.
+At peak sale prices, both mattresses overlap, making the decision less about price and more about material preference.
+Check Amerisleep coupon 2026 for current AS3 status before buying.

 Who Should Choose Each Mattress